Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QWidget-setForegroundRole-f.rst

 If *role* is :sip:ref:`~PyQt6.QtGui.QPalette.ColorRole.NoRole`, the widget uses a foreground role that contrasts with the background role.

 Note that styles are free to choose any color from the palette.
-You can modify the palette or set a style sheet if you don't achieve the result you want with .
+You can modify the palette or set a style sheet if you don't achieve the result you want with setForegroundRole().

 .. seealso:: :sip:ref:`~PyQt6.QtWidgets.QWidget.foregroundRole`, :sip:ref:`~PyQt6.QtWidgets.QWidget.backgroundRole`.